 - Do digital detox

-Notice: By the way, this article is deliberately not called Digital Detoxbecause for me the term describes a complete renunciation of digital devices over a certain period of time.
+Notice: Incidentally, this article is deliberately not called Digital Detoxbecause for me the term describes a complete renunciation of digital devices over a certain period of time.

 1. make yourself aware of the advantages!

-Why should we reduce screen time at all?
-This is the question we should first answer in no uncertain terms so that we can actually follow through with our plan.
-Here are the pretty plausible answers:
+Why should we reduce our screen time at all?
+We should first answer this question very clearly so that we can actually go through with our plan.
+Here are some pretty obvious answers:

-- Easy on the eyes (by using your vision over short but also long distances).
+- Easy on the eyes (by using your eyesight over short but also long distances)